-Several default Microsoft Windows folders such as My Documents, My Music and My Pictures have already been added and can be checked.
-Besides those you can browse your computer and select three folders that should be backed up as well.
-It should be obvious that you can't select folders that are bigger than the space of the USB drive.
+Several default Microsoft Windows folders such as My Documents, My Music and My Pictures were already available for selection.
+Besides those, you could browse the computer to select three folders that should be backed up as well.
+You could not select folders that were bigger than the available storage size on the USB Flash drive, obviously.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.